Simple Acts, Big Impact

 Natalie Silverstein, MPH

-Natalie Silverstein is an author, volunteer, and passionate advocate for family and youth service.
-Her first book, Simple Acts: The Busy Family’s Guide to Giving Back, was published in 2019 and was named one of the Top Books for parents who want to raise kind kids by the HuffPost.
-Her second book, The Busy Teen’s Guide to Making a Difference, launched on July 12th, 2022.
+Natalie Silverstein is an author, volunteer, nonprofit founder and passionate advocate for family and youth service.
+She is the author of two books - Simple Acts: The Busy Family’s Guide to Giving Back (2019) and Simple Acts: The Busy Teen’s Guide to Making a Difference (2022).
 After a successful career in healthcare administration and as a non-profit founder, Natalie became the New York coordinator of Doing Good Together, an organization with the mission of helping parents raise kids who care and contribute.
 In this role, she curates a free monthly e-mail listing of family-friendly service opportunities that is distributed to thousands of subscribers.
-Her personal essays on parenting, grief, and loss have been published on several national platforms including Medium, Moms Don’t Have Time To….,Grown and Flown and Motherwell.
 Along with her husband, she is the co-founder of The Silverstein Foundation for Parkinson’s with GBA, a non-profit focused on finding a cure for Parkinson’s Disease in GBA mutation carriers.
-As a philanthropist, she is a member of Impact 100 NYC and Legacy Collective, two giving circles that make grants to nonprofits making a transformative impact on their communities.
+She is a founding member of Impact 100 NYC a giving circle that grants funds to nonprofits making a transformative impact in New York City, where she lives with her husband and three children.
 Natalie holds a master’s degree in public health from Yale University.
-She lives in New York City with her husband and three teenagers.